Vanguard vs Public in 2026

 Desktop Programs

-Because Public.com and Vanguard don’t focus on active trading, they don’t have desktop programs.
-Schwab supports both short-term and long-term traders.
-For active trading, there’s the thinkorswim platform.
-It has many pro features, such as Level II quotes and pairs trading, plus free CNBC streaming.
+Since Public.com and Vanguard don’t focus on short-term trading, they don’t offer desktop programs.
+Schwab serves both short-term and long-term investors.
+For active traders, it offers a strong desktop platform called thinkorswim.
+It includes many advanced tools, such as Level II quotes and pairs trading.
+CNBC also streams on the platform at no charge.

 Winner: Schwab